 Remortgaging with another lender

-With interest rates stuck at historic lows, it seems as though everyone’s talking about remortgaging with another lender.
-But what does this entail and is it really a good idea? myLIFE has all the answers you need.
+When interest rates were at historically low levels, it seemed as though everyone’s talking about remortgaging.
+But what does this entail and when is it really a good plan? myLIFE has all the answers you need.

 Several years ago, Sylvie took out a mortgage.
-Her income has fallen recently, so she’d like to lower her monthly repayments and take advantage of the low interest rates on offer on the market.
+Her income has fallen recently, so she’d like to lower her monthly repayments.
+But is this possible and desirable when interest rates have risen sharply since she took out her loan?
 Her friends have suggested remortgaging – either with her existing lender or with another lender.
 But what does this mean?
 Is it actually good advice?

 How can Sylvie try to reduce her monthly payments and increase her purchasing power?

-If Sylvie does this, she may well lower her monthly repayments or even, if she’s lucky, decrease the total amount she has to repay.
+In theory, if Sylvie does this, she may well lower her monthly repayments or even, if she’s lucky, decrease the total amount she has to repay.
 However, she will need to carefully consider the associated costs.
 People generally remortgage because they’re facing financial difficulties, looking to finance new projects, or hoping to take advantage of new market conditions, such as a sharp drop in interest rates.
-This last reason is highly unlikely at the moment, though, given that interest rates are already at historic lows.
+The latter is not impossible, although it is highly unlikely in 2023.
+Given the current situation and the rise in interest rates since mid-2022, it is unrealistic to expect better terms.
+It’s a fact that credit has become much more expensive.
+However, it is possible to review other elements, such as the loan term.
+However, this will also have an impact on the other elements of the loan.

 What happens when you remortgage with the same lender?

 Remortgaging with the same lender means reviewing the repayment terms of your loan with your bank.
-Usually, the person looking to remortgage is hoping to take advantage of current market rates and hence benefit from more attractive terms than those initially agreed.
-This will enable them to do one of the following:
+Until 2022, the person applying for a renegotiation wanted to align themselves with market rates and thus obtain more attractive borrowing conditions than those initially obtained.
+This allowed them to either:

-The advantage of remortgaging with the same lender is that you may be able to lower the cost of your loan without having to change bank.
-However, there will be fees to pay when you remortgage, including application fees and maybe even an early repayment fee .
+The advantage of remortgaging with the same lender was that you may be able to lower the cost of your loan without having to change bank.
+Today, one reason for wanting to renegotiate is the imperative need to lower the monthly repayments, which means increasing the term.
+Whatever the case, then as now, there are costs to pay when renegotiating a loan, including administration fees and maybe even an early repayment fee.
 Make sure you do your sums before signing on the dotted line!

 Bear in mind that the bank has every right to reject Sylvie’s request because it has made a commitment to uphold the terms of the loan agreement.
 The outcome of the negotiation will depend on the relationship Sylvie has with her adviser, her financial situation, the context of her request and even how long she has been a client of the bank.